Dave Tough (music producer): 2010–18: Film placements

 In 2012–2013 he produced a song for the ABC series This Moment, a song he produced and co-wrote with Justin Busch, was then used as the theme song for a cycling DVD by Endurance Films in February 2013.
 In late 2013 his song "Hillbilly Hollywood" was used on the show Nashville, his song "Pretty Mama" appeared in the ABC movie Christmas Bounty, and his songs "Nothing Sweet About Alabama" and "Passing Train" appeared in Alaska Gold Diggers.
 Also, a song he co-wrote and produced titled "Pretty Mama (So Many Girls)" was used in episode 102 of the Netflix show Hemlock Grove.
 In the summer of 2014, he produced and engineered an original track titled "Close" for the documentary Cuddle, directed by Jason O'Brien.

 In 2016, two of Tough's songs "Because of You" and "Sweet Remedy" received prominent features in the movie Return of the Prodigal Son.
-Also, his song "Gonna Find My Way to You" was placed into the introduction of the Hallmark Channel movie Summer Love.

-In 2017 Tough's song "I Love Em All" was placed in the film Thumper which debuted at the Tribeca Film Festival.
+Also, his song "Gonna Find My Way to You" was placed in the introduction of the Hallmark Channel movie Summer Love.
+In 2017 Tough's song "I Love Em All" was placed in the film Thumper which debuted at the Tribeca Film Festival in Manhattan, New York.

-2012–18: Recent years
+Since 2012

 Tough was on the faculty at the GRAMMY Camp hosted in Nashville by The Recording Academy in June 2012 and June 2014.
 He is a member of The College Music Society, National Academy of Recording Arts & Sciences, American Society of Composers, Authors and Publishers, and has served on the Music and Entertainment Industry Educators Association Board.

-The song he co-wrote titled "Tell Ya That I Love Ya" was chosen as a semi-finalist in the International Songwriting Competition of 2013.
+A song he co-wrote titled "Tell Ya That I Love Ya" was chosen as a semi-finalist in the International Songwriting Competition of 2013.

 In 2017 Tough won his second Dove/GMA award for producing/engineering the Instrumental Song of the Year "Rise Again."
 He also started his own YouTube show entitled The Producer's Room with Dave Tough.

-As of May 2018, Dave Tough is based in Nashville, Tennessee where he continues to work on new music in his Nashville studio.
+As of May 2018, Dave Tough is based in Nashville where he continues to work on new music in his Nashville studio.
 Tough simultaneously is a music industry educator at Belmont University, and continues to produce/write other projects as well.
 He continues to publish scholarly material on the music industry.
-Tough has been known to use Pro Tools, Cubase, Nuendo, Digital Performer, Sibelius, and the scorewriting program Finale.
+Tough is known to use Pro Tools, Cubase, Nuendo, Digital Performer, Sibelius, and the scorewriting program Finale.